amplication/docs/docs/getting-started/set-up-entities.md

 Let's get started.

 :::tip
-[Amplication's AI](/amplication-ai) can help you create new entities for your service, with all the necessary fields and relationships, with a single question.
+[Amplication's AI](/amplication-ai) can help you create new entities for your service, with all the necessary fields and relationships, with a single request.

 Ask Jovu: `I need to create a Customer entity with fields for name, email, and phone number.
 Can you assist me?`
 :::